Installing XSD on Windows

 All the packages are relocatable and can be installed into any location.

-To install them you can use your favorite zip
+To install them you can use your favorite zip archive

 extractor.
 Alternatively, on recent Windows 10 builds you can use the

-command line utility.
+included BSD tar command line utility.
 For example, to install

-to C:\xsd
+to C:\xsd:

 > md C:\xsd > tar -xf xsd-<...>.zip -C C:\xsd --strip-components=1 > tar -xf libxsd-<...>.zip -C C:\xsd --strip-components=1 > tar -xf libxerces-c-<...>.zip -C C:\xsd --strip-components=1

-The resulting directory structure in C:\xsd
+The resulting directory structure in C:\xsd will look as

 follows: